Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 ⑨ `from mediapipe import solutions`:Imports pre-defined modules from MediaPipe, such as hand tracking, face detection, and pose estimation.

-⑩ `from mediapipe.tasks import python`: Imports the Python API from MediaPipe’s task module.
+⑩ `from mediapipe.tasks import python`: Imports the Python API from MediaPipe's task module.

 ⑪ `import hiwonder.yaml_handle as yaml_handle`:Provides tools for handling YAML-format configuration files.